Ⅱ. Good Charity, Bad Charity?

 The story is about the same for other arts.
 Nonprofit arts institutions as a whole currently get 45 percent of their budgets from donors.
 Subtract the philanthropy and our lives immediately become duller, flatter, darker, more silent.

 Voluntary support for artistic activity in our country sprawls across a delightful range of fields.
 The little gems are often just as sparkly as the big diamonds.
 Take the Van Cliburn piano competition.
-Established in Fort Worth, Texas, in 1962 by local donors anxious to encourage gifted players like their native son Mr. Cliburn, it is a kind of Olympiad for young and amateur piano players.
+Established in Fort Worth, Texas, in 1962 by local donors anxious to encourage gifted players like their native son Mr. Cliburn, it is a kind of Olympiad for piano players.
 Every four years, the greatest rising stars in the world descend on Bass Hall and play until their fingers can flutter no more.
 Spectacular performances are available not only to the live listeners but also to broadcast, Internet, and film audiences.

 George Eastman’s pet project, his School of Music and the 3,100-seat hall he built for it, remains one of the treasures of American culture.
 He created the venue to be much more open and welcoming to audiences than European concert halls, and programmed it from the very beginning not only with classical music but also with other arts like film (which was then considered a vulgar and unserious trifle).
 Eastman made Martha Graham’s career by bringing her in to choreograph avant-garde dances that could be presented between film reels to mass audiences who would never darken the door of a ballet performance.